chalcid/ucd/doc/CURATION_SUMMARY.md

 Noyes did not explicitly create specimen records, but rather added type data to name records.
 These data are attached to Taxon names (nomenclature) as data attributes.
 Moving forward we will capture all primary-type records as specimen records.
 Non-primary type information can also be recorded as specimen records, but is not required.

+There is a strong desire to begin comprehensively cataloging images of the primary types, it seems likely that this will fall under a "required" component for UCD completeness.

 ### Pertinent tasks and interfaces

 * The "Comprehensive digitization" task for type speicmens
 * The simpler "New type specimen task" available through the new taxon name task